The Knight of the Burning Pestle at Sam Wanamaker Playhouse

 This is an important play.
 It has something to teach our postmodern hearts of unease and discomfort.
 Sore buttocks – the seats in this stunning theatre are not the most comfortable – are a small price to pay for witnessing this three hour joyous ode to mirth.

-The Knight of the Burning Pestle is on at Sam Wanamaker Playhouse until 30th March 2014, for further information or to book visit here.
+The Knight of the Burning Pestle is at the Sam Wanamaker Playhouse until 30th March 2014.
+For further information or to book visit the theatre’s website here.